dungxibo123/dungxibo123.github.io/urara/about-me/+page.md

 # About the blog

 As always, the blog is migrated from the old one, so it will stayed the same with the initial idea.
 I build this blog for sharing knowledge, ideas, research.
 But now, there will be some posts regarding to my PhD journey.
-I am trying the best to get at least one offer this year and if not; I will try to get many in the following year.